Current Liabilities-Is Your Hotel Cash Flow Position Sound?

 So, this is serious stuff requiring a hotel manager’s attention.

-Long and Short Term Liabilities
+Long Term and Current Liabilities

 Liabilities (What the business OWES) may be short term or long term.